 What Is a Living Trust?

-A trust is a legal entity that allows one party, known as a trustee, to manage assets on behalf of designated beneficiaries.
-Typically used in estate planning, trusts help individuals control how their wealth is preserved, managed, and distributed.
-The person who establishes the trust, called the grantor, sets the terms for asset management and determines how and when beneficiaries receive distributions.
+Common in estate planning, trusts help individuals control the preservation, management and distribution of their wealth.
+The person who establishes the trust, called the grantor, sets the terms for asset management.
+It determines how and when beneficiaries receive distributions.

-There are two main categories of trusts based on timing: living trusts and testamentary trusts.
-A living trust takes effect during the grantor’s lifetime, while a testamentary trust is created through a will and becomes effective after death.
-Living trusts can be either revocable, allowing changes, or irrevocable, meaning they cannot be modified once established.
+- A living trust takes effect during the grantor’s lifetime.
+Living trusts can be either revocable, allowing changes, or irrevocable, meaning you cannot modify them once established.

 What Can You Put in a Living Trust?

-- Bank accounts: Checking, savings, money market and certificates of deposit.
+| Bank accounts | Checking, savings, money market, certificates of deposit |

 Finally, if you have assets in another country, you may want to confirm with an estate lawyer in that country whether you can move these international assets to a U.S.-based trust.